 Google is certified under the Privacy Shield Agreement and thus offers a guarantee to comply with European data protection law (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active).

-We use the online marketing process Google “AdWords” to place ads on the Google advertising network (e.g., in search results, in videos, on web pages, etc.) so that they are displayed to users who have a presumed interest in the ads.
-This allows us to better target ads for and within our online services in order to show users only ads that potentially match their interests.
-For example, if a user is shown ads for products that he or she has been interested in on other websites, this is called "remarketing".
-For these purposes, when you visit our website and other websites on which the Google advertising network is active, Google executes code directly from Google and (re)marketing tags (invisible graphics or code, also known as “Web Beacons”) are incorporated into the website.
-With their help, an individual cookie, i.e. a small file is stored on the user's device (instead of cookies, comparable technologies can be used).
-This file records which websites the user has visited, what content he is interested in and which offers the user has clicked on, as well as technical information on the browser and operating system, referring websites, visiting time and other information on the use of the online offer.
+We use the online marketing method Google „AdWords“ to place ads in the Google advertising network (e.g., in search results, in videos, on web pages, etc.) so that they are displayed to users who have a presumed interest in the ads.
+This allows us to display ads for and within our Online Offerings in a more targeted manner to present users only with ads that potentially match their interests.
+If, for example, a user is shown ads for products he or she has been interested in on other online offers, this is referred to as "remarketing".
+For these purposes, when our website and other websites on which the Google advertising network is active are called up, a code is executed directly by Google and so-called (re)marketing tags (invisible graphics or code, also referred to as „web beacons“) are integrated into the website.
+With their help, an individual cookie, i.e. a small file, is stored on the user's device (comparable technologies can also be used instead of cookies).
+This file records which websites the user has visited, which content the user is interested in and which offers the user has clicked on, as well as technical information about the browser and operating system, referring websites, time of visit and other information about the use of the online offer.

 Furthermore we receive an individual "conversion cookie".
 The information obtained with the help of the cookie is used by Google to compile conversion statistics for us.
 However, we only learn the anonymous total number of users who clicked on our ad and were redirected to a page with a conversion tracking tag.
 We do not receive any information that personally identifies users.